Mistress (band)

 Mistress were a British sludge metal/grindcore band from Birmingham, England.
-The members of this five-piece band adopted pseudonyms as stage-names including: Drunken and Misery on guitars, Dirty Von Arse on bass, Dave Cunt on vocals and Migg on drums.
+The five members adopted stage names: Drunken and Misery on guitars, Dirty Von Arse on bass, Dave Cunt on vocals and Migg on drums.
 Dave Cunt (a.k.a.
-Dave Hunt) is also a member of Anaal Nathrakh and Migg (a.k.a.
+Dave Hunt) is also a member of Anaal Nathrakh, and Migg (a.k.a.
 Mick Kenney) is in several other bands, including Anaal Nathrakh, Exploder, Fukpig and Frost.
-Misery (Paul Kenney, Micks Older Brother), also plays in Fukpig and Kroh.
+Misery (Paul Kenney, Mick's older brother) also plays in Fukpig and Kroh.
 Mistress announced their split in 2008.